 "Innovative Market Solutions to Help Businesses Make Informed Decisions"

-According to the UN, in 2021, each person on the planet was estimated to produce on average 7.6 kg of e-waste, which means that 57.4 million tons of e-waste will be generated worldwide.
+According to the UN, in 2021, each person on the planet was estimated to produce an average of 7.6 kg of e-waste, which means that 57.4 million tons of e-waste will be generated worldwide.
 This development has given rise to e-waste management activities and initiatives.

 Lower consumption of electrical and electronic equipment in the first three quarters of 2020 led to a decrease in waste generation of electronic and electrical equipment due to the COVID-19 pandemic, particularly in the first and second quarters of 2020.
-The reductions were 30% in low-income and middle-income countries, whereas it was a mere 5% in high income countries.
-The population in low and middle-income countries is continuously growing the gap of access to modern communication technologies and other electronics, causing the digital divide.
-This inequality is causing a large social side-effect worldwide.
+The reductions were 30% in low-income and middle-income countries, whereas it was a mere 5% in high-income countries.
+The population in low and middle-income countries is continuously growing the gap in access to modern communication technologies and other electronics, causing the digital divide.
+This inequality is causing a large social side-effect globally.

 Adoption of Circular Economy to Boost Market Growth